 - 1 large egg

-- 2 tbsp caster sugar (fine sugar)
+- 2 tablespoon caster sugar (fine sugar)

-In a sauce pan, bring whole milk and cream to a boil, add washed Irish moss, lemon rind, cardamom seeds (crush the pods first), star anisette, 1 tbsp caster sugar, and a few drops each of vanilla and almond extract.
+In a sauce pan, bring whole milk and cream to a boil, add washed Irish moss, lemon rind, cardamom seeds (crush the pods first), star anisette, 1 tablespoon caster sugar, and a few drops each of vanilla and almond extract.
 Lower heat and cover, allow to simmer for 25 to 30 minutes stirring occasionally.
 The Irish moss will have dissolved into the milk mixture to make a thick sauce.
 Remove from heat.

 Strain milk mixture through a medium mesh sieve, and with the spatula gently rub any remaining Irish moss.
 Be careful not to grate the dense fiber into the mixture.
 Strain once more through a fine sieve.
 The liquid should be smooth and thick.

 While the milk mixture is cooling down, separate egg white and egg yolk.
 Beat egg white until it forms stiff peeks.
-Add 1 tbsp caster sugar to egg yolk and mix well.
+Add 1 tablespoon caster sugar to egg yolk and mix well.
 Stir egg yolk into the milk mixture with a rubber spatula, then fold egg whites in until everything is evenly incorporated.

 Spray each mold with water then pour mixture evenly into small decorative molds.
 You can also use ramekins, or small round bowls.
 Tap the bottoms of each mold to free any air bubbles.
 Set molds on an even surface in the fridge for at least four hours, or overnight.
 The blancmange will set into a firm custard as it chills.